aws-neuron/aws-neuron-sdk/FAQ.md

 Windows is not supported at this time.

-**Q: How can I use Kaena in a container based environment?
-Does Kaena work with ECS and EKS?**
+**Q: How can I use Neuron in a container based environment?
+Does Neuron work with ECS and EKS?**
 ECS and EKS support is coming soon.
 Containers can be configured as shown [here](./docs/neuron-runtime/tutorial-containers.md)